eclipse-tractusx/managed-identity-wallet/README.md

     ./gradlew test

 ### Test Coverage
 Jacoco is used to generate the coverage report.
+The report generation and the coverage verification are automaticly executed after tests.
 The generated Html report can be found under `jacoco-report/html/`
 * To generate the report run the command `./gradlew jacocoTestReport`
 * To check the coverage run the command `./gradlew jacocoTestCoverageVerification`.
 Currently the Minimum is 80% (INSTRUCTIONS)
-* The excluded Files are
-  * Files in the folder `models`: The DTOs
-  * Files in the folder `entities`: The Wallet and Credentials Entity
-  * File `Application.kt`: The Application File
-  * File `services/IWalletService.kt`: The interface of the wallet service
-  * File `services/IAcaPyService.kt`: The interface of the AcaPy service
-  * File `services/AcaPyService.kt`: The AcaPy Service which is mocked in unit tests
-  * File `services/IBusinessPartnerDataService.kt`: The interface of the Business Partner Data Service
-  * File `services/BusinessPartnerDataServiceImpl.kt`: The Business Partner Data Service which is mocked in unit tests
+* The Files in `models` and `entities` should be excluded as long as they don't have any logic.
+The services that are mocked in unit tests must be excluded.
+Also their interfaces need to be excluded because they have a `companion object` that is used to create those services.
+Files like `Application.kt` which are tested or simulated indirctly for example using `withTestApplication` should also be excluded.

 ## Dashboard <a id="dashboard"></a>